KurtzmanLab/SSTMap/_posts/2017-05-03-simple-examples.md

 $ run_gist -i testcase.gro -t md100ps.xtc -l ligand.pdb -p params.top -g 20 20 20 -s 0 -f 100 -o testcase
 ```
 ### NAMD
-NAMD uses the same forcefileds as Charmm, hence the same commands, shown for as Charmm are valid.
+NAMD uses the same forcefileds as Charmm.
+Hence the same commands, as shown for as Charmm, are valid for NAMD.
 ### OpenMM
 OpenMM is an MD toolkit that allows running simulations using Amber99SB forcefield or custom forcefields (written as xml file formats as described [here](http://docs.openmm.org/7.1.0/userguide/application.html#creating-force-fields)).
 Indeed, systems can also be build from coordinates and topology files for Charmm and Gromacs.
-Depending on which of three forcefield is used in OpenMM simulation, the `run_hsa` and `run_gist` commands corresponding to those packages will also be valid for OpenMM.
+Depending on which of the three forcefields was used to build the system for the OpenMM simulation, the correspnding `run_hsa` and `run_gist` commands for the packages will be valid.

 ### Desmond

-The desmond `cms` file format, which contains forcefield and topology information.
+The desmond `cms` file format, which contains forcefield and topology information for simulations run in Desmond, is not supported by `ParmEd`, the underlying parameter and topology parser program.
 However, with three additional steps, it is possible to use Desmond simulations for SSTMap calculations.

 * <strong>Step 1</strong>: Convert `cms` file into `pdb` file.
 This can be done in Schrodinger's Maestro or VMD.